Types of planning application

 HIAs provide a systematic approach for assessing the potential impacts of development on the social, psychological and physical health of communities.
 Ensuring health issues are considered at an early stage in developing planning proposals can lead to improvements in both the physical and mental health of the population.
 Major applications are required to complete a screening assessment at pre-application stage.
 This allows time for further investigation and/or resolution of health impacts should they be identified.
 Further guidance about HIAs and the screening process can be downloaded below.

-If you need further information please contact the case officer allocated to your application or the duty planner on 020 7527 6743 from 9.00am-1.00pm on weekdays.
+If you need further information please contact the case officer allocated to your application.
+The planning phone line 020 7527 6743 is open from 10.00am-1.00pm on weekdays for calls regarding live applications.